tee-oh/SalesforceVisualRecordHierarchy/README.md

 </p>

 <ul>
-  <li>ARH is <i>limited to only being able to display a hierarchy of records for the same type of object the component is placed on via a self-lookup relationship on that object.</i> It cannot be placed on an object of one type, then display a hierarchy of another object type that is not the object it was displayed on.
+  <li>ARH is <i>limited to only being able to display a hierarchy of records for the same type of object the component is placed on via a self-lookup relationship on that object.</i> It cannot be placed on an object of one type, then display a hierarchy of another object type that is not the object it is displayed on.
 For example, if a user wants to create an account org chart for every Salesforce account, they cannot place the ARH component on an account, then reference the account’s contacts to actually be displayed in the component’s hierarchy.</li>
   <li>ARH <i>configuration records (which dictate which fields are shown in the hierarchy tiles and more) are stored in a front-end, non-deployable object,</i> as opposed to a back-end, deployable custom metadata type.</li>
-  <li>Metadata that makes up ARH does not have a consistent naming convention, making it difficult to track on what contributes to the ARH product’s functionality.</li>
+  <li>Metadata that makes up ARH <i>does not have a consistent naming convention,</i> making it difficult to track on what contributes to the ARH product’s functionality.</li>
   <li>Although responsive, adaptive, and visually clean, <i>ARH can be limited in its visual display of a record hierarchy,</i> i.e. it cannot visually indicate which child records have further child records, visually cueing a user into which hierarchy tiles they can drill down further into.</li>
 </ul>